When is the best time to visit Istanbul?

 Weather & Atmosphere

-Spring transforms Istanbul into a vibrant canvas of colors and fragrances.
-From March to May, temperatures gradually climb from cool 10–15°C (50–59°F) to pleasant 15–23°C (59–73°F) by late May.
-Rainfall decreases as the season progresses, making late spring particularly delightful.
+From March to May, temperatures climb from a cool 10–15°C (50–59°F) to a pleasant 15–23°C (59–73°F) by late May.
+Rainfall tapers off as the weeks go on, and by late spring the weather is close to perfect.

 As the city shakes off winter's chill, parks and gardens burst into bloom, most notably with tulips — a flower deeply embedded in Turkish cultural history.
 The tulip gardens at Emirgan Park and Gülhane Park create picture-perfect settings for memorable photographs.